-Summary of Progress - FY 18
+Summary of Progress - FY 19

-- Progress has slowed due to Mexico's loss of key personnel and the December 1, 2018 presidential transition. - o The TFI's Assistant Secretary's trip to Mexico was canceled in early October. - o TFI has been focusing on an NSC Mexico threat finance strategic framework, which includes the SDIF as a mechanism for illicit finance cooperation. - TFI will monitor Mexico's progress in appointing new permanent or temporary team to evaluate next steps on pursuing the SDIF initiative. - o The new Treasury attaché to Mexico has been selected.
-Deployment is TBD.
+- o Progress slowed due to Mexico's loss of key personnel and recent presidential transition on December 1st 2018. - The TFI's Assistant Secretary's trip to Mexico was canceled in early October 2018. - TFI has been focusing on an NSC Mexico threat finance strategic framework, which includes the SDIF as a mechanism for illicit finance cooperation. - TFI will monitor Mexico's progress in appointing new permanent or temporary team to evaluate next steps on pursuing the SDIF initiative. - o The new Treasury attaché to Mexico has been selected and deployed. - Meetings with senior level and working staff have been scheduled for July 2019